kirticism/kirticism/README.md

 ## Hi there 👋
 I am a budding data analyst and data visualization enthusiast from India.
 Currently I'm pursuing my passion for data visualization and contributing on some side projects.
-Aside from my technical background, I am an avid reader, who loves colors but prefer black. 🙂
+Aside from my technical background, I am an avid reader, who love colors but prefer black. 🙂
 - Working as a data analyst.
 - Learning Design and Color theory for my visualizations.
 ### Connect with me